kilroybot/kilroyshare/README.md

 updated, adding the pull request to changelog.
 Changes can be categorized by using labels.
 You can configure that in `.github/release-drafter.yml` file.

-Every time you publish a release, the package is uploaded to PyPI with version taken from release tag (ignoring the version in source code).
-You should store your PyPI token in `PYPI_TOKEN` secret.
+Every time you publish a release:

+- the package is uploaded to PyPI with version taken from release tag (you should store your PyPI token in `PYPI_TOKEN` secret)